publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch66/schII/ptE/m__us_usc_t42_s5028.md

     (a) __In general__

-        The Director is authorized to make grants to or enter into contracts with public or nonprofit organizations, including organizations funded under part A, B, or C of this subchapter, for the purposes of demonstrating innovative activities involving older Americans as volunteers.
+        The Director is authorized to make grants to or enter into contracts with public or nonprofit organizations, including organizations funded under part A, B, or C, for the purposes of demonstrating innovative activities involving older Americans as volunteers.
 The Director may support under this part both volunteers receiving stipends and volunteers not receiving stipends.

     (b) __Activities__